MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-deploy-emulator/includes/03-exercise-deploy-apps.md

-In this exercise, you'll deploy two real-time applications to your Azure Sphere.
+In this exercise, you'll deploy real-time Altair emulator services to your Azure Sphere.

-You can deploy the prebuilt real-time packages to the Azure Sphere or you can compile and deploy your own packages.
+You will deploy prebuilt real-time packages to the Azure Sphere.

 ## Deploy the prebuilt real-time packages (recommended)